 |Control Panel||enhanced cPanel||cPanel|

-Or, for those who want to try the service for a full month before making a final decision.
-Anyway, HostGator lets you pay every month if you want without contracts or obligations.
+Or, for those who wants to try the service for a full month before making a final decision.
+Anyway, Hostgator lets you pay every month if you want without contracts or obligations.

 The two companies offer unlimited hosting accounts comes with unlimited bandwidth, unlimited disk space, and of course, unlimited email accounts.
 The auto-installer application that comes with the two hosting providers let you install WordPress in a single click of a button.
 At the same time, they offer a large variety of open source applications to install instantly.

 Both companies have their own data centers with power generators.
-So, if something wrong happens in electric power, the data center still working properly like nothing happens.
+So, if something wrong happens in electricity power, the data center still working properly like nothing happens.

-Bluehost offers a Solid State Drives (SSD) for those who need extra speed and performance.
-That technical feature is not included in the HostGator infrastructure.
-The SSD hosting can be useful when people look for uptime, even, in the moments where websites receive lots of traffic and send thousands of HTTP requests to the server.
+Bluehost offers a Solid State Drives (SSD) for those who needs extra speed and performance.
+That technical feature is not included in the Hostgator infrastructure.
+The SSD hosting can be useful when people look for uptime, even, in the moments where websites receive lots of traffic, and sends thousands of HTTP requests to the server.

 Final word, what’s better for WordPress?